kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 No. By default, HPAs will continue to behave as they do today.
 The feature only activates when users explicitly configure the `fallback` field on external metrics in their HPA specifications.
 External metrics without fallback configuration will continue to prevent scaling when unavailable, which is the current behavior.
+When fallback is configured and activated, the failing metric contributes its configured replica count to the HPA's decision, which is then combined with other metrics using the standard max() approach.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?